Rice University: Duncan and McMurtry Colleges

 The kitchen and servery areas, which are centered between the dormitory buildings and the Commons, are shared by both Colleges.
 The buildings are carefully arranged around primary and secondary quadrangle spaces which preserve and enhance the existing landscape and which are linked throughout by shaded arcades to create two new communities for the University.
 This layout preserves and enhances the existing landscape and the buildings' brick facades echo the rich character of the existing campus buildings.
 The designs also incorporate numerous environmentally-conscious features, and as the greenest buildings on campus have been awarded LEED™ Gold Certifications.

-We worked with Virginia based firm Hanbury Evans Wright Vlattas, who were the Architect of Record on this project.
+We worked with Virginia based firm Hanbury Evans Wright Vlattas + Company, who were the Architect of Record on this project.